Metropolitan Nashville/Davidson County Archives

 The Metropolitan Government Archives, a division of the Nashville Public Library, collects and preserves the historically valuable records of Metropolitan Nashville and Davidson County, as well as other records of historical or documentary significance reflecting the history of our city.
 The Archives has ongoing programs to maintain and develop its collections, and welcomes researchers to come explore its treasures.
 The Archives has over 5 million records dating from the 1780s to the present.

-Our "First Tuesday at the Metro Archives" is always the first Tuesday of the month, 2:30-3:30 p.m. the Archives is located at 3801 Green Hills Village Drive, Nashville, TN, 37215.
-Please contact the Archives at 862-5880 or Email firstname.lastname@example.org for more information.
+Our "First Tuesday at the Metro Archives" is always on the first Tuesday of the month, from 2:30 to 3:30 p.m.
+The Archives is located on the third floor of the Nashville Public Library Downtown, 615 Church Street, Nashville, TN, 37219.
+Please contact Metro Archives at 862-5880 or email Ken.Fieth@nashville.gov for more information.
 This event is free and open to the public.